Somali Rebellion: Formation of SNM and northern war

+By 1982 the SNM transferred their headquarters to Dire Dawa in Ethiopia, as both Somalia and Ethiopia at the time offered safe havens of operation for resistance groups against each other.
+From there the SNM successfully launched a guerrilla war against the Barre regime through incursions and hit and run operations on army positions in the northern Isaaq territories before returning to Ethiopia.

 Crackdowns by the Barre administration

 Against the Majeerteen

-In the aftermath of the Ogaden War, a group of disgruntled army officers attempted a coup d'état against the regime in April 1978.
-Their leader was Colonel Mahammad Shaykh Usmaan, a member of the Majeerteen clan, which resides mostly in northeastern Somalia.
-The coup failed and seventeen alleged ringleaders, including Usmaan, were summarily executed.
-All but one of the executed were of the Majeerteen clan.
-One of the plotters, Lieutenant Colonel Abdullahi Yusuf Ahmed escaped to Ethiopia and founded an anti-Siad Barre organization initially called the Somali Salvation Front (SSF; later the Somali Salvation Democratic Front, SSDF).

 One of Barre's earliest forms of collective punishment targeting non-combatant clans was against the Majeerteen in 1979.
 Between May and June 1979, his presidential Guard, called the Red Beret, killed over 2000 Majeerteen clan members.
 The Umar Mahmud sub-lineage of Majeerteen particularly became the victims of this violence.
 Although this violence was in response to the Majeerteen-based SSDF, Barre on the other hand began to target the entire clan.
 Each subsequent attack by the SSDF resulted in collective punishment against the wider Majeerteen.
 This included sieges and blockades against Majeerteen-inhabited areas, closure of schools, closure of health-facilities, and the destruction of subsistence facilities such as water reservoirs and cattle.
 Each action by the Barre government, strengthened Majeerteen resolve against his regime.

-The Red Berets systematically smashed the small reservoirs in the area around Galcaio so as to deny water to the Umar Mahamuud Majeerteen sub-clans and their herds.
-In May and June 1979, more than 2,000 Umar Mahamuud, the Majeerteen sub-clan of Colonel Ahmad, died of thirst in the waterless area northeast of Galcaio, Garoowe, and Jerriiban.
-In Galcaio, members of the Victory Pioneers, the urban militia known for harassing civilians, raped large numbers of Majeerteen women.
-In addition, the clan lost an estimated 50,000 camels, 10,000 cattle, and 100,000 sheep and goats.